dlboutwe/SlingMD/README.md

    - **Ask for dates**: Toggle whether to prompt for dates each time (shows the Task Options form)
    - **Group Email Threads**: Toggle whether to automatically organize related emails into thread folders
    - **Subject Cleanup Patterns**: Configure patterns for cleaning up email subjects (e.g., removing "Re:", "[EXTERNAL]", etc.)
+   - **Contacts Folder**: Where new contact notes will be stored (default: "Contacts")
+   - **Enable Contact Saving**: Toggle automatic creation of contact notes
+   - **Search Entire Vault For Contacts**: When enabled, SlingMD will look outside the contacts folder before creating a new contact note
+   - **Note Title Format / Max Length / Include Date**: Fine-tune how note titles are constructed
+   - **Move Date To Front In Thread**: When grouping emails, place the date at the beginning of the filename
+   - **Default Note Tags / Task Tags**: Tags automatically assigned to new notes or tasks
+   - **Show Development Settings**: Reveals additional debug options in the settings dialog
+   - **Show Thread Debug**: Pops up a diagnostic window listing every file that matches a conversationId

 3. Click "Save" to apply your settings